ozcey/career-center-api/README.md

 * Locate the Spring boot application runner file
 * Click Run on the file after right click

+or
+* Navigate to project directory
+* Open terminal
+* Run the following command
+'''
+mvn spring-boot:run
+'''

 ### Running on Docker
 * Navigate to project directory
 * Open terminal